Clufty/scoop-chatterino7tv/README.md

 ## ⏰ Auto-update on login *(optional)*

-Run this once in **PowerShell** to set up a scheduled task that automatically runs `scoop update *` on every login.
-You'll get a Windows notification only when something actually updates — no noise if everything is already up to date.
+Run one of the setups below once in **PowerShell** — no admin needed.
+You'll get a Windows notification only when something actually updates, no noise if everything is already up to date.

+### Option A — Update everything on login *(recommended)*

 ```powershell
 $script = @'